 Sensor size: Full-frame | Resolution: 42.2MP | Viewfinder: EVF | Monitor: 3.0-inch tilt-angle touchscreen, 1,440,000 dots | Maximum continuous shooting rate: 10fps | Movies: 4K | User level: Expert

 Like the look of the A7 III but want even more pixels?
 Step forward the 42.2MP Alpha A7R III.
 It has to be one of the most complete and versatile cameras available today.
-With a brilliant full-frame 42.2MP sensor, the Alpha A7R III is supported by an advanced 399-point AF system and 10fps burst shooting.
-Like the Nikon D850 DSLR, you no longer have to sacrifice performance for resolution or vice versa.
+With a brilliant full-frame 42.2MP sensor, the Alpha A7R III is supported by an advanced 399-point AF system and 10fps burst shooting, proving you no longer have to sacrifice performance for resolution or vice versa.
 Did we mention it shoots excellent 4K footage as well?
 This is a camera that would be equally at home perched on a mountain shooting brooding landscapes, in a studio capturing high-end portraits or shooting fast moving sport or wildlife.

 - Read our in-depth Sony Alpha A7R III review